SignificoHealth/recco-android-sdk/docs/ACTION_PUBLISHING.md

-# SHADOWFLIGHT GITHUB ACTION PACKAGES PUBLISHING
+# RECCO GITHUB ACTION PACKAGES PUBLISHING

-This document aims to explain Shadowflight SDK publishing process using Github Actions.
+This document aims to explain Recco SDK publishing process using Github Actions.

 ## How It Works

-The following .yml [file](https://github.com/viluahealthcare/android-shadowflight-sdk/blob/feature/SHAD-142/.github/workflows/android-shadowflight-sdk_prod.yml) is included inside the workflows folder, so a pipeline is generated to deal with Shadowflight SDK publishing process.
+The following .yml [file](https://github.com/viluahealthcare/android-shadowflight-sdk/blob/feature/SHAD-142/.github/workflows/android-recco-sdk_prod.yml) is included inside the workflows folder, so a pipeline is generated to deal with Recco SDK publishing process.

 ## Triggers